derf/dfatool/README.md

 **dfatool** is a set of utilities for automated measurement of non-functional properties of software product lines and embedded peripherals, and automatic generation of performance models based upon those.

-Measurements and models for peripherals generally focus on energy and timing behaviour expressed as a [Priced Timed Automaton (PTA)](https://ess.cs.uos.de/static/papers/Friesel_2018_sies.pdf) with [Regression Model Trees (RMT)](https://ess.cs.uos.de/static/papers/Friesel-2022-CPSIoTBench.pdf).
+Measurements and models for peripherals (`generate-dfa-benchmark.py` and `analyze-archive.py`) generally focus on energy and timing behaviour expressed as a [Priced Timed Automaton (PTA)](https://ess.cs.uos.de/static/papers/Friesel_2018_sies.pdf) with [Regression Model Trees (RMT)](https://ess.cs.uos.de/static/papers/Friesel-2022-CPSIoTBench.pdf).

-Measurements and models for software product lines focus on ROM/RAM usage and may also include attributes such as throughput, latency, or energy.
+Measurements and models for software product lines (`explore-kconfig.py` and `analyze-kconfig.py`) focus on ROM/RAM usage and may also include attributes such as throughput, latency, or energy.
 The variability model of the software product line must be expressed in the [Kconfig language](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt).
 Generated models can be used with [kconfig-webconf](https://ess.cs.uos.de/git/software/kconfig-webconf).
 This allows for [Retrofitting Performance Models onto Kconfig-based Software Product Lines](https://ess.cs.uos.de/static/papers/Friesel-2022-SPLC.pdf).

+Models for other kinds of configurable components (`analyze-log.py`) are also supported and work with logfiles that contain "`[::]` *Key* *Attribute* | *parameters* | *NFP values*" lines.
+Here, only analysis and model generation are automated, and users have to generate the logfiles by themselves.

 The name **dfatool** comes from the fact that benchmark generation for embedded peripherals relies on a deterministic finite automaton (DFA) that specifies the peripheral's behaviour (i.e., states and transitions caused by driver functions or signalled by interrupts).
-It is meaningless in the context of software product lines.
+It is meaningless in the context of software product lines and other configurable components.

 ## Energy Model Generation